daostack/alchemy-monorepo/README.md

 			// overide defaults on private network
 		},
 		kovan: {
-			// overide defaults on kovan
+			// override defaults on kovan
 		},
 	},
 };